Nutrition

 Nutrition has a direct impact on the body's ability to perform and recover from exercise.

 Protein provides essential amino acids for muscle repair and building .
 It helps maintain muscle mass and aids in recovery after exercise.
-In addition, minerals such as calcium and magnesium are essential for efficient muscle contraction and optimal nerve transmission.
+Additionally, minerals like calcium and magnesium are essential for efficient muscle contraction and optimal nerve transmission.
 Calcium is involved in triggering contractions, while magnesium promotes muscle relaxation.

 A proper balance of these nutrients reduces the risk of cramps and injuries, ensuring efficient muscle function.

-Iron helps transport oxygen to the muscles via hemoglobin.
+Iron enables the transport of oxygen to the muscles via hemoglobin.
 Adequate iron levels improve endurance and delay the onset of fatigue.
 B vitamins, including B6, B12, and folic acid, are involved in energy metabolism by helping convert nutrients into usable energy.

 A deficiency in iron or B vitamins can lead to decreased performance and increased feelings of fatigue.